regularwave/kinnan-companion/README.md

 Loop.

 Because the MGEDD doesn't have toughness, it will never die from the -1/-1 counters.
 The mana abilities can't be responded to.
 Except for split second spells, responses to the -1/-1 ability can be responded to with another activation of the -1/-1 ability.

+Freed From the Real/Pemmin's Aura
+Put FFtR/PA on a creature that can tap for any color.
+It is notable that the untap abilities are on the enchantment itself and are not abilities granted to the creature (potentially allowing you to get around Harsh Mentor effects).

+Tap for U+U. (Mana pool is UU.)
+Pay U to untap.
+(Mana pool is U.)
+Loop to generate "infinite" U.
+Tap for G+G. (Mana pool is "infinite" U and GG.)
+Pay U to untap.
+(Mana pool is "infinite" U and GG.)
+Loop to generate "infinite" G. (Mana pool is "infinite" UG.)

+FFtR/PA Without Kinnan
+Nyxbloom Ancient
+Tap for UUU.
+(Mana pool is UUU.)
+Pay U to untap.
+(Mana pool is UU.)
+Loop to generate "infinite" U.
+Tap for GGG.
+(Mana pool is "infinite" U and GGG.)
+Pay U to untap.
+(Mana pool is "infinite" U and GGG.)
+Loop to generate "infinite" G. (Mana pool is "infinite" UG.)

+Creatures that produce more than one mana on their own Bloom Tender (FFtR/PA is your blue permanent)
+Tap for UG.
+(Mana pool is UG.)
+Pay U to untap.
+(Mana pool is G.)
+Loop to generate "infinite" G. (Mana pool is "infinite" G.)
+Tap for UG.
+(Mana pool is "infinite" G and one U).
+Unfortunately, you can't "get ahead" and also generate "infinite" U with this setup.
+It does allow you to recast Kinnan from the CZ any number of times, though, if the the issue is that Kinnan isn't on the battlefield.

+Sanctum Weaver
+Because SW is an Enchantment Creature you now control (at least) two enchantments.
+Tap for UU.
+(Mana pool is UU.)
+Pay U to untap.
+(Mana pool is U.)
+Loop to generate "infinite" U.
+Tap for GG.
+(Mana pool is "infinite" U and GG.)
+Pay U to untap.
+(Mana pool is "infinite" U and GG.)
+Loop to generate "infinite" G. (Mana pool is "infinite" UG.)

+Incubation Druid
+Agatha's Soul Cauldron makes it easier to put a +1/+1 counter on this (a single counter will do - you don't have to Adapt 3).
+Tap for UUU.
+(Mana pool is UUU.)
+Pay U to untap.
+(Mana pool is UU.)
+Loop to generate "infinite" U.
+Tap for GGG.
+(Mana pool is "infinite" U and GGG.)
+Pay U to untap.
+(Mana pool is "infinite" U and GGG.)
+Loop to generate "infinite" G. (Mana pool is "infinite" UG.)